TeamSemiSuperCV/semi-super/README.md

 ![Demo](SemiSuperCV.gif)

-Run the app locally with Docker.
+Follow the instructions below to run the app locally with Docker.

 Once you have Docker installed, clone this repo